 In 1859, 26 dentists met in New York and officially formed the ADA.
 By that time, dentists had developed ether anaesthesia for oral surgery.
 Tube toothpaste as we know it today became a mainstream staple of oral hygiene by the turn of the century.
 One of the most important diagnostic tools in dentistry, the X-ray, was also discovered around this time.

 Social and cultural barriers to the dental profession were broken in the 19th century.
 Dr. Lucy Beaman Hobbs became the first woman to graduate an American dental school in 1866, and Dr. Robert Tanner Freeman forged the way as the first African-American man to earn a dental degree in 1869.

-In 1905, novocaine was invented, making dental visits much more comfortable for many people, reports the ADA.
+Indian Journal of Dental Sciences notes that Einhorn and Uhfelder synthesised procaine in 1905 in Germany.
+Procaine (novocaine) was commonly used by physicians and dentists in 1950s.
 Hygiene also took a leap forward when the first oral hygiene school opened in 1913.
 Fluoridated water was introduced in the 1940s and is still a standard for protecting teeth today.